techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 ## Career at Hitachi Energy

-### Let’s return to your current role at Hitachi Energy, which you mentioned at the beginning.
+### Let’s return to your current role at Hitachi Energy.
 How is your work organized?

 Teams work based on the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>)